jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) publish in the Gazette a notice of any declaration under subsection (4) or subsection (5)(b) as soon as practicable after the declaration is made.

 ### 33 Manager may make rules for prison
-(1) The chief executive may authorise the manager of a corrections prison to make rules that the manager considers appropriate for the management of the prison and for the conduct and safe custody of the prisoners.
+(1) The chief executive may, subject to subsection (6), authorise the manager of a corrections prison to make rules that the manager considers appropriate for the management of the prison and for the conduct and safe custody of the prisoners.
-(2) The Commissioner of Police may authorise the manager of a Police jail to make rules that the manager considers appropriate for the management of the prison and for the conduct and safe custody of the prisoners.
+(2) The Commissioner of Police may, subject to subsection (6), authorise the manager of a Police jail to make rules that the manager considers appropriate for the management of the prison and for the conduct and safe custody of the prisoners.
 (3) An authorisation given by the chief executive or the Commissioner of Police under subsection (1) or subsection (2) may be subject to—
   (a) any conditions imposed by the chief executive or, as the case requires, the Commissioner of Police:
   (b) any limitations placed on the scope or subject matter of the rules by the chief executive or, as the case requires, the Commissioner of Police.